Queer science fiction told through a lens of disability empowerment

 Rosalind always liked to tell stories.
-She wrote and illustrated her first book at the age of four (or five?).
+They wrote and illustrated their first book at the age of four (or five?).
 It was written on manila paper and held together with a worrying amount of staples.
 Like, 20 staples on the spine of one book?
 That's ridiculous.
-Now she writes queer science fiction through a disability lens, without needing a single staple to hold her words together.
+Now they write queer science fiction through a disability lens, without needing a single staple to hold their words together.

-Rosalind lives in Britain, but she was born in a little suburb of Dallas, Texas.
-She made this move to join her Scottish husband, but more importantly to eventually adopt a little stinky dog from Romania.
-She works as a software engineer when she's not writing novels, and when she's not working as a software engineer or writing novels, she's usually drawing, sewing, crocheting, creating nerdy embroidery, or trying to find an umpteenth hobby to take up.
+Rosalind lives in Britain, but was born in a little suburb of Dallas, Texas.
+They made this move to join their Scottish husband, but more importantly to eventually adopt a little dog from Romania.
+Not suffering enough, they also adopted a puppy.
+Rosalind works as a software engineer when they're not writing novels, and when they're not working as a software engineer or writing novels, they're usually drawing, sewing, crocheting, creating nerdy embroidery, or trying to find an umpteenth hobby to take up.

-If you want to contact Rosalind, you can email her at firstname.lastname@example.org.
-She enjoys getting email so much that sometimes she reads everything in her spam folder.
-Please consider if you want to reinforce this habit before emailing.
+If you want to contact Rosalind, you can email them at firstname.lastname@example.org.
+They enjoy getting email so much that sometimes they read everything in their spam folder, so give them something real to read, eh?